dazzmo/robot_art_comp_usyd/README.md

 # robot_art_comp_usyd

 Hello!
 This is our code for the International Robot Art Competition.
 We use a skeletonisation approach to approximate the brushstroke paths in an image.
 The image is then recreated as an ink painting on an xy-plotter.
-The painting Our work is inspired by Chinese and Japanese traditional ink paintings.
+Our work is inspired by Chinese and Japanese traditional ink paintings.

 We welcome questions and messages, find us on Facebook or drop us an email.